Overview

 Download

 Bluetile is also available through the HackageDB.
-The current version is 0.4.3.
-You need Cabal to install the package from there: If you get a message about unsatisfied dependencies "gtk" and "glade", you will need to install Gtk2Hs.
+The current version is 0.6.
+You will need a Haskell compiler as well as 'cabal-install' to install Haskell packages form HackageDB.
+I recommend to get the Haskell Platform which contains all necessary software and is probably available through your distribution.
+Once you have the Haskell Platform, the following commands will install Bluetile from Hackage: If you get a message about unsatisfied dependencies "gtk" and "glade", you will need to install Gtk2Hs.
 Your distribution might include packages for it, otherwise you can get it from http://www.haskell.org/gtk2hs/.

 If you install as a normal user, Cabal will put the binaries into the directory ~/.cabal/bin by default.
 Add this directory to your PATH or run the command as given below.